Samuel-Brito19/Car-Rental-Frontend/README.md

 # Car Rental

 This is a car rental project created by me with the intention of test my abilities in both frontend and backend.
-It working by simple choosing a date for pick the car and a date for return it, choose a car from your preference and make a rent!
-You can also see all the rents that you make.
+It working by simple choosing a date for pick the car and a date for returning it, choosing a car from your preference and making a rent!
+You can also see all the rents that you've made.

 ## Technologies used: